Chez Panisse Almond Torte

 - Mix the flour, baking powder, and salt, and beat in just until thoroughly blended.

 - Butter a 9-inch springform pan and turn the batter into it, smoothing the top evenly.
-Bake for 1 to 1¼ hours (mine baked for 1¼ hours) or until a toothpick inserted in the center comes out clean and the center feels springy when you push it gently.
+Bake for 1 to 1¼ hours, but start checking at the 40-minute mark — depending on the pan material and your oven, the cake may be done between 40 and 50 minutes.
+A toothpick inserted in the center comes out clean, and the center feels springy when you push it gently.

 - Let cool for about 20 minutes before releasing the sides of the springform pan.